-With the Integrated Financial Forecasting and Planning Blueprint Powered by IBM Cognos Express, operations can be focused on plans and finance and senior management have the visibility to ensure that operational plans are in synch with corporate financial objectives.
+With the Integrated Financial Planning and Forecasting Blueprint, operations can focus on plans and finance and senior management have the visibility to ensure that operational plans are in synch with corporate financial objectives.
 The Blueprint maximizes integration of financial statements, enhances data accuracy, facilitates business modeling, streamlines planning cycles-especially critical during this economic climate-and strengthens links between financial objectives and operational plans.
 It provides automation, scalability and workflow to ensure that the entire organization can hit financial and operational targets.

-A best-practice workflow quickly adjusts revenue and profit forecasts and immediately coordinates with operations to hit revised corporate targets
+A best-practice workflow quickly adjusts revenue and profit forecasts and immediately coordinates with operations to hit revised corporate targets.
 Consider a company that revises its sales targets and its earnings-per-share guidance, not uncommon in this turbulent business environment.
-As part of re-forecasting, senior management and corporate finance pose potential possible outcomes using the personal scenarios provided by IBM Cognos Express, push several to the management team for consideration and then select the case that includes sales increases, along with increases in marketing.
+As part of re-forecasting, senior management and corporate finance pose potential possible outcomes using the personal scenarios provided by IBM Cognos TM1, push several to the management team for consideration and then select the case that includes sales increases, along with increases in marketing.